Vol. IX, No. 1

 The proposed legislation, which has not yet been formally introduced in Congress, is being advanced by the White House's Office of Science and Technology Policy ("OSTP"), in furtherance of an eleven-point program announced by the President last summer to promote U.S. competitiveness in superconductivity research and commercialization.
 The OSTP Director, White House Science Advisor Dr. William R. Graham, Jr., already has given congressional testimony supporting the need for greater FOIA protection in this area.

-The proposed Exemption 3 provision, included under the heading "Scientific and Technical Information Protection," seeks to establish special FOIA protection for any scientific or technical information that (1) "was generated in a laboratory
+The proposed Exemption 3 provision, included under the heading "Scientific and Technical Information Protection," seeks to establish special FOIA protection for any scientific or technical information that (1) "was generated in a laboratory . . . owned and operated, in whole or in part, by the Federal Government," (2) "has commercial value," and (3) if disclosed under the FOIA, "could be reasonably expected to cause harm to the economic competitiveness of the United States."

 As is explained in the section-by-section analysis accompanying the legislative proposal, this provision "is intended to promote United States competitiveness in superconductivity and other commercial technologies resulting from recent scientific advances by enabling agencies to withhold commercially valuable information when disclosure could adversely affect United States economic competitiveness."
 It "thus would remove the risk that federal agencies would be required to publicly disclose commercially valuable scientific or technical information under the Freedom of Information Act" that is generated by the federal government.